Translators without Borders (TWB)

 Australasian Association of Language Companies (AALC)

 TransNational held corporate membership for over 2 years and attended events in Australia until August 2018.
-We respectfully withdrew due to low representation from New Zealand, but still participate in professional development webinars as a non-member.
+We respectfully withdrew due to low representation in New Zealand, but still participate in professional development webinars as a non-member.